Economy of India

-The economy of India is a developing mixed economy with a notable public sector in strategic sectors.
-It is the world's fourth-largest economy by nominal GDP and the third-largest by purchasing power parity (PPP); on a per capita income basis, India ranked 136th by GDP (nominal) and 119th by GDP (PPP).
-From independence in 1947 until 1991, successive governments followed the Soviet model and promoted protectionist economic policies, with extensive Sovietization, state intervention, demand-side economics, natural resources, bureaucrat-driven enterprises and economic regulation.
-This was a form of the Licence Raj.
-The end of the Cold War and an acute balance of payments crisis in 1991 led to the adoption of a broad economic liberalisation in India and indicative planning.
-India has about 1,900 public sector companies, with the Indian state having complete control and ownership of railways.
-While the Indian government retains ownership through the National Highways Authority of India (NHAI), a large share of new national highway projects are now built and maintained under Public–private partnership (PPP) models rather than being fully government‑funded.
-The government plays a major role in sectors like Supercomputing, space and shipping but private participation is growing, especially in space, telecom, and satellite communications.
+India has a developing market-oriented economy with substantial state participation in strategic sectors.
+It is the world's sixth-largest economy by nominal GDP and the third-largest by purchasing power parity (PPP) as of April 2026.
+On a per capita income basis, the nation is ranked 149th by nominal GDP and 119th by PPP-adjusted GDP as of 2026.
+From independence in 1947 until 1991, economic development was characterized by protectionist economic policies, with extensive state intervention, demand-side economics, natural resource optimization, and regulation.
+An acute balance of payments crisis in 1991 led to the adoption of broad economic liberalisation in India and indicative planning.